benjamin-bader/stiletto/README.md

 Stiletto
 ========

+_NOTE:_ This project is no longer being actively developed, as I no longer do mobile C# development.
+If someone wants to take over, please let me know!

 A fast dependency injector in C# for .NET and Mono; please see [the introductory website][0] for more information.

 This is a port of the [Square's Dagger IoC library][1], intended to be usable everywhere C# is usable, including MonoTouch where `System.Reflection.Emit` is unavailable.